zaza0209/GEERL/rebuttal_cs.md

     - In our work, the proposed method focuses exclusively on addressing between-episode correlations using GEE, but still uses the MDP to model each individual trajectory.
 In that sense, **we did not handle within-episode correlations**.
 We acknowledge that this is a limitation of the current approach and an important direction for future work.
 We will clarify this point in the revised manuscript shall our paper be accepted.

-    - Having said that, we **outline two potential approaches to handle within-episode correlations**:
+    - Having said that, we **outline two potential approaches to handle within-episode correlations** and discuss their challenges:
       * The first one is to use partially observed MDPs (POMDPs) to model the data, which is now non-Markov, due to the within-episode correlations.
 However, this is challenging as it remains unclear how to combine GEEs with traditional POMDP solutions.
       * The second approach is to assume the within-episode correlations exist only among rewards, but not states, as in [0].
 In that case, the states continues to satisfy the Markov assumption, enabling MDP-type solutions to consistently learn the optimal policy.
 To extend GFQI to handle this situation, we need to combine all the estimation equations over time, and specify a large working matrix $V$ (analogous to Equation (6) in our paper).
 This matrix, now of dimension $(MT) \times (MT)$ rather than the original $M \times M$, must be block upper-diagonal to satisfy to the Bellman equation and cannot simply be a covariance matrix due to the aggregation of estimating equations over time.
 It remains unclear what is the optimal $V$ under such a structural constraint.

-       We will add the related discussions in the paper shall it be accepted.
+       These challenges are non-trivial, and addressing them is beyond the scope of this paper.
+Should this paper be accepted, we will include these related discussions.

 * Regarding Theorem 1, the operator in of equation (5) is non-smooth.
 Does this pose any challenges for statistical inference?
 Are there any assumptions needed to address the non-regularity [1, 2]?